AmirAlahmedy/slate/source/index.html.md

 | inline_menu | Array of Menu | Optional    | Inline menu object to hold menus.
 Previous menu will be dropped and replaced by the updated one.If both inline_menu and menu_ref is defined.
 Priority for inline_menu unless menu_ref is set to empty String . |

 ## Set Chat Menu

-Use this message to set normal keypad menus "Chat Menu".
-This message will overwrite the existing Chat Menus.
-If bot wants to update specific item in the Chat Menus, bot must send the entire menus again to the target chat.
-On success, setChatMenu_ack will be returned.
 ```java
  // SEND CHAT MENU
 else if (incomingMsg.getText().toLowerCase().equals("chatmenu")) {